While the teaching here is the scaffold, something else rounds you out as a complete physician: the esprit de corps.

 Now, let me tell you why we ranked UVA at the top of our list.
 Truth be told, we were both enamored with Virginia before we ever arrived in Charlottesville!
 The Virginia countryside and Shenandoah mountains offer some of the most picturesque views in the country.
 Since arriving in C’ville, we’ve spent many a weekend exploring the surrounding trails; if you’re an outdoor enthusiast, you’ll be right at home at UVA.

 Other than the striking scenery and plethora of outdoor opportunities (I could go on all day), let me discuss some of my favorite aspects of the Internal Medicine program.
 Structurally, the IM program functions on a 1:1 intern to resident ratio.
 This means that for most ward rotations, the intern is paired with a different senior resident for the three-week rotation.
 This allows you to have close guidance from an upper level you know well, and you really come to rely on one another throughout the rotation.
 UVA is also structured as a “3 +1” block schedule; this means you are on a ward rotation for three weeks, followed by one week of outpatient.
 This type of structure will likely vary slightly at every program you interview.
-Personally, I have loved this set-up.
+Personally, I loved this set-up.
 Three weeks on a taxing and rigorous ward rotation is the perfect amount of time, and then you are rewarded with one week of your continuity clinic and a smattering of subspecialty clinics to suit your interests and goals.
 I know most of you applicants probably already have it calculated, but this ends up being at least one golden weekend a month!
 Another unique aspect (and perhaps my favorite) is the numerous tracks you can join, including primary care/hospitalist/global health/and ABIM research pathway.
 I personally was drawn to UVA because of the PC track and the strength of the faculty in general internal medicine.
-I wanted to find somewhere that valued primary care and working with the underserved but also offered all the bells & whistles of the medicine subspecialties.
+I wanted to find somewhere that valued primary care and working with the underserved but also offered all the bells and whistles of the medicine subspecialties.
 You definitely get the best of both worlds at UVA.
 No matter what your future career goals – working in an underserved, rural primary care setting, or desiring a highly subspecialized, academic career – UVA has the tools and resources to help you achieve your dreams.

 Intern year is not easy.
-You ultimately want to find a place where you will have support from your cohort and faculty leadership, but also a place that will truly become your home for the next 3+ years, and UVA has quickly become just that for our family of three (we have one furry, four-legged pup named Stella.)
+You ultimately want to find a place where you will have support from your cohort and faculty leadership, but also a place that will truly become your home for the next 3+ years, and UVA quickly became just that for our family of three (we have one furry, four-legged pup named Stella.)
 I look forward to meeting you during interview season, and if you have questions about the Primary Care Track in particular, please do not hesitate to reach out!
 Wahoowa!